saveourtool/save-cli/save-plugins/fix-plugin/README.md

 suiteName = "DocsCheck"

 [diff]
-testFilePattern=*Test.kt
-expectedFilePattern=*Expected.kt
+exec_cmd="./ktlint -R diktat-0.4.2.jar -F"
+testFilePattern="*Test.kt"
+expectedFilePattern="*Expected.kt"
-output = stdout # you can also use 'inPlace' here to do fixes right into the test file (test files won't be broken or changed) batchMode = false
+output = "stdout" # you can also use 'inPlace' here to do fixes right into the test file (test files won't be broken or changed) batchMode = false
 ```